ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 key: 2b2ea998af
 ```

-In the prior video, you got some background information on the Massachusetts bodily injury dataset.
+In the prior video, you got somebackground information on the Massachusetts bodily injury dataset.
 This dataset, `injury`, has been read in and local variables `claims` has been created.
-This assignment reviews the `R` function `hist` for visualizing the distribution and allows you to explore density plotting, a smoothed version of the histogram.
+This assignment reviews the  [hist()](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/hist/) function for visualizing the distribution and allows you to explore density plotting, a smoothed version of the histogram.

 `@instructions`
 -  Use the function [log()](https://www.rdocumentation.org/packages/base/versions/3.5.0/topics/log/) to create the logarithmic version of the claims variable